SoipoServices/runpod/README.md

 * [RunWorkflowData](https://github.com/SoipoServices/comfydeploy/blob/main/src/Data/RunWorkflowData.php)

 ## Webhooks
 Comfy Deploy allows you to configure a webhook to be called when your prediction is complete.
-To do so chain `withWebhook($url)` onto your api instance before calling the `create` method.
+To do so chain `withWebhook($url)` onto your api instance before calling the `run` method.
 For example:

 ```php
 $api->workflows()->withWebhook('https://www.example.com/webhook')->run($deployment_id, $input);